 Here are some of the measures being taken in each of our project countries:

 A similar approach has been followed in Uganda, where dissemination of key messages via local radios and TV channels, as well as distribution of hygienic material to targeted communities were considered most appropriate measures to strengthen resilience of communities in Hoima and Kikube districts.
+Awareness raising materials have been translated into local languages and shared with district stakeholders, and they are now ready for dissemination.
+Distribution of hygienic material shall commence shortly, as district authorities have recently provided their clearance.

 Finally, in Tanzania, relevant community leaders participated in information sessions on the importance of hygiene and social distancing as a way to limit impact of COVID-19, and encouraged to raise awareness among all members of their community on crucial measures to take.
+Hygiene materials will also be distributed to rural communities shortly.

 We are evaluating the situation day by day, ready to provide additional funds if required.
 ECLT is in regular contact with our implementing partners to ensure that field staff and communities are being protected from risks.
 We are also assessing and adjusting our approach to align with the evolving recommendations from the World Health Organisation and National Governments.

-You can check back here for the latest updates affecting ECLT’s work.
+You can check back here for the latest updates affecting ECLT’s work